Rationality Measurement and Theory for Reinforcement Learning Agents

 \begin{definition}[empirical rational value loss] Suppose an agent is trained by \( T \) episodes, taking a sequence of states $\{s^t_h\}_{t=1}^T$.
 Let $p$, $p_0$ denote the transition kernels and initial state distribution of the training environment.
 The empirical rational value loss of a policy $\pi$ at time step $h$ is defined as the average over the $T$ episodes, as below,

 \end{definition}

 By cumulating the {expected and empirical} rational value loss over a trajectory, we define \emph{expected rational value risk} and \emph{empirical rational value risk} as follows.

-\begin{definition}[expected rational value risk] Let $\mathcal D_h^{*,\dagger}$ denote the state distribution in deployment, at step $h$, induced by the optimal policy $\pi^*$, transition kernels $p^\dagger$, initial state distribution $p^\dagger_0$.
-The expected rational value risk of a policy $\pi$ over a trajectory of horizon $H$ is defined as:
+{ \begin{definition}[expected rational value risk] Let $\mathcal D_h^{\pi,\dagger}$ denote the state distribution in deployment, at step $h$, induced by a policy $\pi \in \Pi$, transition kernels $p^\dagger$, initial state distribution $p^\dagger_0$.
+The expected rational value risk of the policy $\pi$ over a trajectory of horizon $H$ is defined as:

-\end{definition}
+\end{definition} }

 \begin{definition}[empirical rational value risk] Suppose an agent is trained by \( T \) episodes, each of horizon \( H \).
 Let $p,p_0$ denote the transition kernel and initial state distribution of the training environment.
 The empirical rational value risk of policy $\pi$ is defined as the average over $T$ episodes: